RubiconDS/CleaningDataCourseProject/CodeBook.md

 ## Data Set

-The data set consists in 180 Observations and 68 Variables Gruped by Actitivty Type and Subjects
+The data set consists in 180 Observations and 68 Variables Gruped by Activity Type and Subjects

 ## Feature List